wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `responseToID_`, such that the requestor as well as all components on the path can identify the matching request message when receiving a response.

+The lifetime of memory event objects is from the sending of the message to the successful processing of the message.
+If a new message is to be generated, the old one is freed, after the new message is created based on the contents of the old.
+This way, the memory hierarchy defines the ownership rule for memory event objects: These objects are created by the sender of the message via C++ `new` expression, while the receiving end retains the ownership of the message, once delivered, and is responsible for destroying the messages when they are successfully processed (destruction can be delayed, if the processing indicates a failure and demands a reattempt later).
+In other words, each memory event object only carries information for one hop, from the source to the destination (which correspond to the `src_` and `dst_` fields).

 ## The Hierarchy Interface